Sarah Jane Robinson: Early life

-Sarah Jane Robinson was born in Newtonhamilton, Ireland, and immigrated to Massachusetts with her sister when she was fourteen or fifteen years old.
-She married Moses Robinson in July 1858.
+Sarah Jane Tennant was born and raised in Newtownhamilton, a small town in County Armagh in Ulster, the northern province in Ireland; she emigrated to Massachusetts with her sister when she was fourteen or fifteen years old.
+She married Moses Robinson in July 1858, thus becoming Sarah Jane Robinson.
 Over the course of their marriage, the couple had eight children, five of whom survived infancy.
 They initially settled in Sherborn, Massachusetts, moving around the Boston area throughout their marriage.
 Robinson became a member of the Cottage Street Methodist Church, where she later on would meet her future partner-in-crime: Thomas R. Smith, a prominent church leader and one-time superintendent of the local Sunday school in Hyde Park.
 Both of them were well known in the community, with Robinson standing out for her constantly changing addresses in order to avoid paying rent and other bills.

 Discovery of crimes

-From 1881 and 1886, several members of the Robinson family passed away from mysterious illnesses, all with similar symptoms such as excruciating stomach pain and vomiting.
+From 1881 and 1886, several members of the Robinson family died from mysterious illnesses, all with similar symptoms such as excruciating stomach pain and vomiting.
 Each time, the sickly were attended to by Sarah Jane Robinson, who supervised the administration of all medicine.
 When the victims eventually needed medical attention, Robinson called a different physician each time.
 Curiously, all of the deceased except for Oliver Sleeper had life insurance policies through the United Order of Pilgrim Fathers.
 Mr. Sleeper, the Robinson's landlord, was nursed by Sarah Jane during his illness, and died of what, at the time, was deemed heart disease.
 She tried to bill the family $50 for nursing services.
 They instead gave her a break on her rent.
-His family discovered $3000 missing from his apartment.
-Though it was never proven, it was assumed that Sarah Jane stole it.
+His family discovered $3,000 missing from his apartment.
+Though it was never proven, it was assumed that Sarah Jane had stolen it.

 Already the deaths of Robinson's eldest daughter Elizabeth (24) and her nephew Thomas Freeman (7) had caused suspicion and were under investigation, but the breaking point came when her son, William, was taken sick with the previous symptoms.
-Although he died shortly, he still managed to point at his mother as the one responsible for his condition.
+Although he died shortly afterward, he still managed to point at his mother as the one responsible for his condition.
 Using this knowledge, Dr. White preserved parts of William's stomach for later analysis at Harvard College, which revealed large quantities of arsenic.
 White then informed the authorities, who swiftly arrested Robinson and Smith, who had just arrived at the house.
 After a quick prayer for the mother and the son, the duo were taken to the police station for questioning.